striderwhite/pderas-tampermonkey-pr-script/README.md

 # PDERAS Tamper Monkey PR Script

 When we approve a PR, we must track time in Harvest against the underlying issue the PR refers to, not the PR itself.
-I did what most sane developers would do and automate this as much as possible becaus 3-4x extra clicks for every PR is going to add up in a busy day, and who enjoys spending time on tedious repetition?
+I did what most sane developers would do and automate this as much as possible because 3-4x extra clicks for every PR is going to add up in a busy day, and who enjoys spending time on tedious repetition?

-What this does is hijack the harvest button for tracking time against a PR's underlying issue instead of the PR itself.
-Now when you click the "track time" button, the payload sent to the Harvest servers is modified to track time against the linked issue in the PR, neat.
+What this does is hijack the harvest button for tracking time against a PRs underlying issue instead of the PR itself.
+Now when you click the "track time" button, the payload sent to the Harvest servers is modified to track time against the linked issue in the PR - neat.

 ## Install/Requirements